Shift Work Statistics 2026: Data, Risks, Industries

 - Holiday season creates extreme scheduling variability

-- Part-time/full-time mix makes scheduling more complex
+- Part-time/full-time mix makes scheduling more complex, especially on teams already dealing with high retail turnover

 Manufacturing